armorfret/terraform-aws-lambda-madlibrarian/README.md

 # License

-terraform-aws-madlibrarian-lambda is released under the MIT License.
+terraform-aws-lambda-madlibrarian is released under the MIT License.
 See the bundled LICENSE file for details.